 Painting in water soluble media.
 Emphasis on individual techniques and design.
-Prerequisites: ART165.
+Prerequisites: A grade of C or better in ART165.
 (ART166 is not offered every semester.)

 Painting I

 Exploration of technical and expressive possibilities of various painting media in easel painting.
 Prerequisites: (ART111 and ART112), or permission of Instructor.